The Philippines Pivot to China and Russia

 The Meddling with the Philippines’ War on Drug

-The Philippine President has refused numerous international loan grants and aids from the United Nations (UN), the US, and the European Union (EU) because the three organizations have included clauses in their loans which criticize the Philippines’ war on drugs.
-Duterte stated in both local and international news agencies that he will not give in to demands of foreign organizations branding police and military operations against prohibited drugs as extra judicial killings.
-The supposed ‘conditional’ loans such as the $300 million from the EU alone is viewed as a form of leverage to meddle in the affairs of the Philippine government according to the president and therefore must be avoided altogether.
-As the UN condemns the ‘apparent endorsement of extrajudicial killings,’ the Philippines continues to distance itself from its previous allies joining China and Russia’s free and detached stand on domestic policies of its allies.
+The Philippine President has refused numerous international loan grants and aid from the United Nations (UN), the US, and the European Union (EU) because the three organizations have included clauses in their loans that criticize the Philippines’ war on drugs.
+Duterte stated in both local and international news agencies that he will not give in to demands of foreign organizations branding police and military operations against prohibited drugs as extra-judicial killings.
+The supposed ‘conditional’ loans such as the $300 million from the EU alone are viewed as a form of leverage to meddle in the affairs of the Philippine government according to the president and therefore must be avoided altogether.
+As the UN condemns the ‘apparent endorsement of extrajudicial killings,’ the Philippines continues to distance itself from its previous allies joining China and Russia’s free and detached stand on the domestic policies of its allies.
 Although the Philippines’ position on the war on drugs remains firm, the US, World Health Organization (WHO), Australia, and Japan continue to give international aid to the country (Blanchard, 2016).

 Opening a Gateway into Central Asia